Social impact investments

 - the 2011 Inquiry into Finance for the Not-for-Profit Sector.

-How does a social benefit investments differ from traditional government grants and funding schemes?
+How does a social impact investments differ from traditional government grants and funding schemes?

 Most government grants and funding schemes generally pay for the inputs and outputs of social programs.
 As a result, they are largely commissioned on the basis of cost rather than on the value they provide or the outcomes they achieve.
 Grants and funding schemes generally provide one-off or recurring cash payments to cover program costs.

 A social impact investment is generally based on funding outcomes, like reducing reoffending or the number of children in out-of-home care.
 They generally leverage private capital and cross-sector partnerships by aligning the interests of multiple stakeholders to achieve positive social outcomes.

 This encourages innovation and flexibility to provide services that better achieve outcomes.
-The need to measure outcomes ensures accountability and adds to the evidence base of what works in service delivery.
+The requirement to measure outcomes ensures accountability and adds to the evidence base of what works in service delivery.

-How is a social benefit investments different to a Waratah Bond?
+How is a social impact investments different to a Waratah Bond?